 CBN Exchange Rate

 CBN like you already know stands for Central Bank of Nigeria.
 The CBN exchange rate is the amount in Naira they are buying or selling Dollars.
-If you will observe, these are rates are always smaller when compared to aboki or bank rates.
+If you will observe, these rates are always smaller when compared to abokifx or bank rates.

 Nigerian Banks Exchange Rates